Our Approach to Materials and Making

 Polishing

 Polishing is constant in jewellery work, and standard polishing compounds are animal-derived.
-We use organic-cotton mops and a vegetable-based polishing compound on reusable spindles.
-Cleaner workshop, cleaner waste stream.
+We use a vegetable-based polishing compound and a mix of standard cotton polishing wheels and reusable, hand-cut organic cotton mops.
+Little changes.

 04